aftershavetf2/TF2Monitor/README.md

 # Linux support?

 I have not tested it but currently the app does not use any platform specifc API.

-The UI framework uses glow and there's a note here on libs you might need to install on your Linux machine: https://crates.io/crates/eframe/0.27.2
+The UI framework uses OpenGL via `glow` and there's a note here on libs you might need to install on your Linux machine: https://crates.io/crates/eframe/0.27.2